 September 19, 2017A cool-off is due to begin in H2 and last into next year following back-to-back quarters of impressive growth in H1.
 Any downshift, however, is expected to be moderated by resilient dynamics in the domestic economy: High asset prices and low unemployment will continue underpinning household spending.
 Weighing on the outlook for next year is a weakening of Chinese demand for exports and the possibility of a property market correction.
 Our analysts expect GDP to grow 3.1% in 2017 and then ease to 2.4% in 2018, which is up 0.2 percentage points from last month’s forecast.

 Hong Kong Economic News

-The Nikkei Hong Kong Purchasing Managers’ Index (PMI) released by IHS Markit rose from August’s 49.0 to 49.3 in September.
+The Nikkei Hong Kong Purchasing Managers’ Index (PMI) released by IHS Markit climbed back into expansionary territory in September after briefly contracting in August.

-The Nikkei Hong Kong Purchasing Managers’ Index (PMI) released by IHS Markit climbed from July’s 47.2 to 49.0 in August.
+The Nikkei Hong Kong Purchasing Managers’ Index (PMI) released by IHS Markit fell back into contractionary territory in August following four months of expansion.